flintlib/flint/doc/source/fmpz_mpoly.rst

     Both ``A`` and the elements of ``C`` have context object ``ctxAC``, while ``B`` has context object ``ctxB``.
     Neither of ``A`` and ``B`` is allowed to alias any other polynomial.

+    These functions try to guard against unreasonable arithmetic by throwing.

 Multiplication
 ----------------------------------------------------------------------